roger3g/flappy-bird/README.md

 ## ⬇ Installation

-You will need [Nodejs](https://nodejs.org/en/) and [git](https://git-scm.com/) installed on your machine.
+You will need [git](https://git-scm.com/) installed on your machine.
 Then, you can run the scripts below:

 ```bash
 # Clone this repository